jeguzzi/robomaster_sim/README.md

 #### MacOs

 On MacOs, we require a C++-17 compiler.
-Fist[homebrew](https://brew.sh) if you don't have it already.
+First install [homebrew](https://brew.sh) if you don't have it already.

 ```bash
 $ brew install spdlog boost cmake ffmpeg